isaac-dunn/gan-tutorial/README.md

  - What happens if you vary your network architecture?
  - What happens if you vary the learning rates?

-## Step 3: Try the alternative plain GAN loss
+## Step 3: Try the alternative generator loss
 In the original GAN paper, the authors suggest that it may be better to train the generator to minimise `-log(d(g(z)))` rather than to minimise `log(1-d(g(x)))`.

 Why might this make training easier?
 Does it make a noticeable difference?